wp-plugins/google-analytics-opt-out/readme.txt

 * Install and activate the plugin via your WordPress Administration panel
 * Go the "Settings" -> "Analytics Opt Out" and enter your UA-code (you don't need this step if Yoasts Analytics plugin is active)
-*
-* IMPORTANT: Check the sourcecode of your website and make sure that the Analytics code follows AFTER the opt-out code.
+* IMPORTANT: Check the sourcecode of your website and make sure that the Analytics code is entered AFTER the opt-out code.
 Otherwise the Opt-Out feature will not work.
 * Read the FAQ for more information.

 == Frequently Asked Questions ==